-PAs have the appropriate training to ensure that IRF patients will continue to receive high-quality care when PAs provide services.
-CMS shows its agreement by authorizing PAs to provide one of the three weekly required visits.
-PAs have been demonstrated to improve access to care while providing high-quality care and patient satisfaction, similar to physicians.2 The PA profession is one of the fastest growing occupations per the Bureau of Labor Statistics, with a projected 28% increase in PAs from 2023 to 2033.3 This growth projection, along with PAs' qualifications, suggests that increasing PA utilization will be an effective way to enhance care delivery efficiency.
-Restricting PAs to only one weekly encounter when the needs of an IRF may require more is an arbitrary restriction that may prevent patient access to high-value, underutilized rehabilitation services.
+PAs remain educated, clinically prepared, and competent to deliver the full range of clinical care needed in SNFs.
+PAs have been demonstrated to improve access to care while providing high levels of quality and patient satisfaction similar to physicians.3 The PA profession is one of the fastest growing occupations per the Bureau of Labor Statistics, with a projected 28% increase in PAs from 2023 to 2033.4 This growth projection, along with PAs' qualifications, suggests an increased utilization of PAs will be an effective way to enhance care delivery efficiency.